Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 Choking hazard warning: the use of safety eyes or buttons poses a choking risk for children under the age of 3 therefore I recommend using embroidery instead.

-This free crochet unicorn pattern is written using US crochet terminology
+This free unicorn crochet pattern is written using US terms

 – ST: stitch